AlphaCoders-IBMH/personal-buddy-service/README.md

   firebase emulators:start
   ```

-Note : Please change the JIRA API KEY while running the application to get the valid responses.
+Note : When API request is made for JIRA request and if the response is with status 400 , Please change the JIRA API KEY to get the valid responses.